Fahd2025/multi-pos/docs/2025-11-25-phase-8-user-management-implementation.md

 ### User-Branch Assignment Model

-- Many-to-many relationship via BranchUser
+- Many-to-many relationship via User
 - Each assignment has a role (Cashier, Manager, Admin)
 - Soft delete (isActive flag)
 - Tracks who assigned and when